Best SBA lenders in December 2024

 Apply and review

-You can typically submit an SBA loan application online, although some traditional lenders might require an in-person appointment.
+You can typically submit an SBA loan application online, although some traditional lenders might require a phone call or in-person appointment.
 Lenders might request additional documents as needed.
 In general, the SBA loan review and disbursement process can take up to 90 days, as discussed above.
 Working with an SBA Preferred Lender could help you get your money faster.

 Pros and cons of SBA lenders